Assessment and Accountability

 The Department of Testing provides leadership in all aspects of the state and federal accountability systems for the purpose of measuring student progress.

 Pearland ISD demonstrated overall improved results in the 2019 A-F state accountability ratings, with 16 of its 23 campuses receiving an A rating or improving scores.
-The district received an actual score of 93, almost identical to 2018's score of 94, having it reduced to 89, which grated Pearland ISD an overall "B" rating in the 2019 A-F state accountability system ratings released on August 15, 2019.
+The district received an actual score of 93, almost identical to 2018's score of 94, having it reduced to 89, which granted Pearland ISD an overall "B" rating in the 2019 A-F state accountability system ratings released on August 15, 2019.
 The score adjustment is due to a new implemented rule which states that a district may not receive an "A" rating if the district includes any campus with a D rating or below.

 A- F Accountability